SelmanDemiray/Maple_Chat/README.md

 * **Using the software to engage in or promote any form of cyberbullying or online harassment.**
 * **Using the software commercially without explicit permission from the copyright holders.**

-**Jurisdiction and Governing Law:** Users are subject to the laws of their respective jurisdictions.
-In the absence of specific local laws relevant to AI usage, the laws of Canada shall govern the use of this software and any dispute arising out of such use.
+**Jurisdiction and Governing Law:** While users are subject to the laws of their respective jurisdictions, Canadian law will always be used to interpret and assess any matters related to AI usage and regulations.
+This includes, but is not limited to, data privacy, intellectual property, and content generation.
 By using this software, users acknowledge and agree to these terms and conditions.